citp/privacy-policy-historical/w/wi/win/winterparkresort.com.md

-> *The following text is extracted and transformed from the winterparkresort.com privacy policy that was archived on 2005-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051121045257id_/http%3A//www.intrawest.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the winterparkresort.com privacy policy that was archived on 2006-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616081143id_/http%3A//www.intrawest.com/privacy) for the most accurate reproduction.*

-#
+# Intrawest - Privacy Policy

 ## INTRAWEST CORPORATION PRIVACY POLICY